Propaganda to Hate: A Multimodal Analysis of Arabic Memes with Multi-Agent LLMs: Related Work

 \subsection{Propagandistic Content}

 \textbf{Textual Content:} The study of propagandistic content has attracted significant attention in recent years.
 Da et al. (2020) introduced a large-scale dataset for fine-grained propaganda detection in news articles, presenting a corpus of 350K sentences annotated with 18 propaganda techniques \cite{da2020semeval}.
-The annotation schema has been extended to include 23 techniques and a multilingual corpus development has been proposed in \cite{piskorski-etal-2023-semeval}.
-Following the same annotation schema, datasets and shared tasks have been developed for Arabic \cite{propaganda-detection:WANLP2022-overview,hasanain-etal-2023-araieval,hasanain2024can}.
+The annotation schema has been extended to include 23 techniques and a multilingual corpus has been proposed in \cite{piskorski-etal-2023-semeval}.
+Following the same annotation schema, datasets have been developed for Arabic and shared tasks has been organized \cite{propaganda-detection:WANLP2022-overview,hasanain-etal-2023-araieval,hasanain2024can}.

 \textbf{Multimodal Content:} Building on previous research in textual content, Dimitrov et al. (2021) introduced SemEval-2021 Task 6, which focuses on detecting persuasion techniques in texts and images within memes \cite{dimitrov2021semeval}.
 Subsequently, the focus has expanded to include the detection of multilingual and multimodal propagandistic memes \cite{dimitrov2024semeval}.
 Similarly, related work on Arabic involves the development of datasets and a shared task for propaganda detection \cite{alam2024armeme,araieval:arabicnlp2024-overview}.
-Fang et al. (2022) utilized separate networks to embed text and images and then fused these multi-modal embeddings.
-They employed a split-and-share module with multi-level representations to enhance the detection performance of persuasive techniques \cite{fang2022emotion}.
+Fang et al. (2022) used separate networks to embed text and images, fusing these multi-modal embeddings.
+A split-and-share module with multi-level representations was employed to improve persuasive technique detection \cite{fang2022emotion}.